-Vaginal prolapse is a common condition causing symptoms such as a sensation of dragging or fullness in the vagina, difficulty emptying the bowel or bladder and back ache.
+Vaginal prolapse is a common condition causing symptoms such as a sensation of bulging, fullness or pressure in the vagina; difficulty emptying the bowel or bladder; and back ache.
 About 1 in 10 women need surgery for prolapse of the uterus or vagina.
+Vault prolapse is when the upper vaginal support weakens, resulting in the vagina dropping "downward" towards the entrance (see illustrations).